CDavidSV/GopherStore/README.md

 ## License

-This project is open source and available under the MIT License.s
+This project is open source and available under the MIT License.